 The earliest soccer numbers were handed out based on the lineup.
 The starting eleven players wore numbers 1 to 11, starting with the keeper as the #1 and moving from the back to the front and right to left.

-In soccer as the shape of formations changed and evolved over the years the numbers moved in certain patterns depending on the country in which the evolution was taking place.
-Numbers took on a positional meaning that could slowly change over the decades and might have different meanings depending in which country you are asking.
+In soccer as the shape of formations changed and evolved over the years the numbers moved in certain patterns depending on the country in which the evolution was taking place, particularly on defense chaos sometimes reigned.
+Numbers took on a positional meaning that could slowly change over the decades and might have different meanings depending on in which country you are asking.

 When substitutes were allowed in soccer (originally there was no subbing) the subs would wear numbers starting at 12 and going up to 17 or so, depending on how many bench players were allowed.